ITC iLand

 Pre-Clearance (Nulla Osta)

 Apply online to the Italian Investor Visa Committee for pre-clearance.
-Decision issued within 30 days — one of the fastest government decisions in Europe.
+The official target is a decision within 30 days (often 45–60 in practice) — still one of the fastest government decisions in Europe.

 Visa Application at Italian Consulate